If you feel like an impostor then this article is for you because I share how to deal with impostor syndrome and how to overcome it.

 Imposter syndrome is also putting on a disguise.
 It can be a mask that gives off the impression that all is well, and life is running smoothly.
 You’re continuing to rise to the top where you work.
 You’re likeable and make friends easily.
 Yet, beneath it all, “real life” is falling apart at the seams.

-Have you ever woken up and felt like a fraud?
+Have you ever woken up and felt like a fraud or that you’re afraid of being “found out”?

-Do you live your life in fear that you’re going to be “found out”?
-That people will discover your “dirty little secret”?
+Do you live your life in fear that people will discover your “dirty little secret”?

 In some ways, living life this way does have a few small benefits.
 Strange as that sounds, understand that it’s a good thing to be self-conscious about what lies beneath the mask.
 If you were arrogant, you may leave problems just as they are, believing everything is fine.